nryberg/DataGrammar/notes/notes.md

 Search has to cover everything.

 That was a lot of work getting the pieces together.
 For now, databases and tables are functional.
 Next to do the column page. and then think about the overall theme.
 Then search again.

+## 03/17/2017
+Basic thoughts around the structure of the system.

+Combines existing structure with living knowledge and actual behavior mapping how your company stores, think about and uses data to succeed.
+It is the best solution to the "sandy-steve-sally" problem.

+### Sandy
+Has been here since the dawn of time and is about to retire, taking decades of hard won contextual knowledge out with her.
+When anyone had a question about how or why a particular table was used, she was the go to.

+### Steve
+Brand new employee, lots of energy, very little business knowledge.
+Was hired for SQL skills but has _no_ idea where the tables are, how they fit together, and what his coworkers do with the data.

+### Sally
+In role for a couple of years now.
+Quite often the trainer for the new person, but occasionally runs into edge cases where Sandy would really help.
+She's starting to gather a body of knowledge and has no good way to give back to the community.